laravel/docs/eloquent.md

         }
     });

 The first argument passed to the method is the number of records you wish to receive per "chunk".
-The Closure passed as the second argument will be called for each chunk that is retrieved from the database.
-A database query will be executed to retrieve each chunk of records passed to the Closure.
+The closure passed as the second argument will be called for each chunk that is retrieved from the database.
+A database query will be executed to retrieve each chunk of records passed to the closure.

 If you are filtering the results of the `chunk` method based on a column that you will also be updating while iterating over the results, you should use the `chunkById` method.
 Using the `chunk` method in these scenarios could lead to unexpected and inconsistent results: